 John Heartfield – Laughter Is A Devastating Weapon

 John Heartfield (born Helmut Herzfeld; 19 June 1891 – 26 April 1968) was an artist and a pioneer in the use of art as a political weapon.
+He is held in high esteemed as a pioneer in the world of photomontage with his intricate approach to manipulating photographs and the impact it had on the political landscape of his time.
 Some of his photomontages were anti-Nazi and anti-fascist statements.
 Heartfield also created book jackets for authors such as Upton Sinclair as well as stage sets for such playwrights as Bertold Brecht and Erwin Picator.

 An absolute must-read for anyone with an interest in collage art works in general and John Heartfield and his work specifically.